At E3, Nintendo under "Wii" bit of pressure

 Last year, Nintendo President Satoru Iwata's pitch for a prototype Wii U fell flat, sending the company's shares tumbling.
 He will have to make amends this year by identifying who is the device's target audience - core gamers who like to play shooter games, or the casual audience that bowled in their living rooms and swung virtual golf clubs when the Wii was introduced in 2006.

 Investors are expecting to be disappointed by the Wii U, said Mizuho Securities analyst Takeshi Koyama.
-Nintendo shares are trading just over 9,000 yen, lows not seen since November 2003.
+Nintendo shares are trading just over 9,000 yen ($115.35), lows not seen since November 2003.

 The market has begun to accept the possibility that "the situation is going to get worse after this year's E3," Koyama said in Tokyo.